 Pittsburgh is a cultural phenomenon.
 It’s unlike any city in the United States due to its diverse history of a tough labor industry.
 However, the industry that is making news today is the growing field of medical tourism.
 With Pittsburgh’s vibrant and prestigious healthcare economy, many people are choosing to visit Pittsburgh not only for the treatment of their debilitating conditions, but also to take a short vacation in this beautiful city.

 So how does the process work?
 The minimally invasive outpatient procedure typically takes three days.
-The stem cells are extracted from the patient’s blood, fat or bone marrow, treated, and then reintroduced into the body.
-Stem cells naturally act as our body’s system to promote healing, so by reintroducing them into the body directly into the areas that need it, we’re essentially speeding up the body’s natural healing process.
-When we use stem cells from our own bodies, we also eliminate the possibility of the body rejecting the stem cells.
+The cells are extracted from the patient’s blood, fat or bone marrow, treated, and then reintroduced into the body.
+Cells naturally act as our body’s system to promote healing, so by reintroducing them into the body directly into the areas that need it, we’re essentially speeding up the body’s natural healing process.
+When we use cells from our own bodies, we also eliminate the possibility of the body rejecting the cells.

 If you or a loved one suffers from chronic lung disease, contact the Lung Institute to find out if cellular therapy can help get your life back within reach.
 Contact us by calling 888-745-6697 to see if you qualify.